Quality

 quality manual

 A key document of a QMS that outlines all existing practices and describes the interaction among processes.
-A quality manual is required for certification to ISO 9000 and many other quality management systems.
+A quality manual is required for certification to ISO 9000.

 raw materials